Thank you to Lenka Cathersides for the following research.

 Arnold Family History

-George’s father William Arnold was born about 1851 in Betchworth, Surrey to agricultural labourer James Arnold, born about 1815 in Betchworth, Surrey and Margaret Arnold, born about 1825 in Betchworth, Surrey.
-His mother Ann Edwards was born about 1855 in Leatherhead, Surrey to John Edwards, born about 1818 in Cowley, Shropshire and Martha Edwards, born about 1827 in Albury, Surrey.
+George’s father William was born about 1851 in Betchworth, to agricultural labourer James, born about 1815 and Margaret, born about 1825, both in Betchworth.
+His mother Ann Edwards was born about 1855 in Leatherhead, Surrey to John, born about 1818 in Cowley, Shropshire and Martha, born about 1827 in Albury, Surrey.

-William and Ann married, by Banns, on the 22nd of April 1878 at St Martin’s church, Dorking, Surrey.
+William and Ann married on the 22nd of April 1878 at St Martin’s church, Dorking, Surrey.
 At the time of their marriage William was working as a labourer and lived in Brockham.
 Ann lived in Dorking.

-George had 6 known siblings: James John born in the 2nd quarter of 1880; Edward born in the 2nd quarter of 1881 and Harry born in the 1st quarter of 1885; all in in Brockham, Surrey; Bridget Annie born on the 1st October of 1887; Lawrence John born on the 26th of February 1891 and Percy born on the 28th of March 1895; all in Dorking, Surrey.
+George had six known siblings: James John born in the 2nd quarter of 1880; Edward born in the 2nd quarter of 1881 and Harry born in the 1st quarter of 1885 in Brockham, Surrey; Bridget Annie born on the 1st October of 1887; Lawrence John born on the 26th of February 1891 and Percy born on the 28th of March 1895; all in Dorking, Surrey.